burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     }
 };
 ```

 Even lambda is not a function pointer, and it is not an anonymous function, but **capture-less** lambdas can be implicitly converted to a function pointer.

+If lambda requires capturing some variables, it *can not be cast* to a function pointer.

  Example:

 ```cpp
 int a;